d1nch8g/repo/README.md

 Dockerized pacman repository with gRPC API for package management.
 Project goal is to quickly set up personal pacman repostitory without pain and hustle.

-gRPC API is available at port `9080` by default, and should not be exposed publically, because it executes `yay` shell command under the hood.
+gRPC API is available at port `9080` by default, and should not be exposed publicly, because it executes `yay` shell command under the hood.
 Also, this API supports reflection, so you can explore it using `grpcurl`, `grpclicker-vscode` or `insomnia`.

 ---